Prayer for Israel

 While not explicitly stated, based on their charitable objectives, PFI would not typically support:

-• Non-religious or secular organizations
+• Non-religious or secular organisations

 • Projects not aligned with Messianic Jewish or Christian ministry

-• Organizations outside their geographic focus areas
+• Organisations outside their geographic focus areas

 Helpful Hinchilla

-Ready to write a winning application for Prayer For Israel?
+Ready to write a winning application for Prayer for Israel?

 Our AI helps you craft proposals that match their exact priorities.
-Save 10+ hours and increase your success rate.
+Save hours and increase your success rate.

 Governance and Leadership